thekalinga/books-raw/repo/the-peoples-verdict/06-causes.md

 _Shiv Sainiks_ and the BJP to celebrate the demolition of the Babri Masjid.
-In the _Hindutva_ procession some abusive slogans had been uttered against the Muslims, one of them being that the proper place for Muslims was either Pakistan or kabrastan.
+In the _Hindutva_ procession some abusive slogans had been uttered against the Muslims, one of them being that the proper place for Muslims was either Pakistan or _kabrastan_.
 In the retaliatory procession the Muslims uttered the provocative slogan that they would not be cowed down and would avenge the insult to their religion.
 A common slogan popular with the processionists is, "Jo hum se